krilor/punct/README.md

 ## Installing

 punct isn't really something that you install, it's just a bit of configuration in your shell/environment.
-The script [punct.sh](./punct.sh) can be used to do the required setup or remove the configuration alltogether.
+The script [punct.sh](./punct.sh) can be used to do the required setup or remove the configuration all together.

 ```bash
 # first, get the script and make it executable